Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-angular.md

 * An Office 365 account.
 You can sign up for [an Office 365 Developer subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=6881A1CB-F4EB-4db3-9F18-388898DAF510&DL=DEVELOPERPACK&ali=1#0) that includes the resources that you need to start building Office 365 apps.
 * A Microsoft Azure tenant to register your application in.
 Azure Active Directory (AD) provides identity services that applications use for authentication and authorization.
 If you don't have an Azure subscription, you can sign up for a trial [here](https://account.windowsazure.com/SignUp).

+## Register your application with Azure Active Directory

+Outsource this main dish.
+As a side dish, explain how to get the client ID of the registered application from the Azure Management Portal to be used later in the meal.

 ## Create an Angular app

 Create a simple Angular app with the following directory structure.